AEO for transfer pricing firms: AI search visibility ranking

 How AI search engines rank transfer pricing firms by visibility and citations.
-20 brands measured monthly across Google AI Mode: which brands the AI names in answers, which domains it cites as sources, and how the leaders compare.
+20 brands measured quarterly across Google AI Mode: which brands the AI names in answers, which domains it cites as sources, and how the leaders compare.
 Transfer pricing firms advising multinationals on intercompany pricing, documentation, controversy, structuring, APAs, and global tax compliance.
 Composite score: 70% visibility (% of AI answers naming the brand) + 30% citation rate (% citing the brand's domain).
 Full methodology →

 At a glance

-What we observed in this categoryauto-generated
+What we observed in this category

 Movers & shakers since last refresh